 Medical malpractice lawyers are just looking for a deep pocket to sue.
-Every time something bad happens to anyone, a lawsuit is filed.
-It is always only about the money.
+Every time something bad happens to anyone, they sue.
+It is always only about money.

 Largely, these generalizations are just plain false.
-Usually, in a malpractice case, the doctor has insurance so the pockets are deep enough.
-Here in Maryland where we have caps on non-economic damages in medical malpractice cases, the pockets are almost always deep enough.
-Study after study has shown that only a very small percentage of malpractice that results in a wrongful death leads to a lawsuit or settlement.
+Usually, in a malpractice case, the doctor has insurance, so the pockets are deep enough.
+Here in Maryland, where we have caps on non-economic damages in medical malpractice cases, the pockets are almost always deep enough.
+Study after study has shown that only a tiny percentage of malpractice that results in a wrongful death leads to a lawsuit or settlement.
 (I think I saw a study that said 4% but don’t hold me to that.
 Both sides of the tort reform issue argue that true victims don’t receive adequate compensation.)
-And, while there is no question that medical malpractice lawsuits are about money, cynics would be amazed at how often the desire to appropriately assign liability is more important to the client than how much money they recover from the lawsuit.
+And while medical malpractice lawsuits are about money, it would amaze cynics at how often the desire to appropriately assign liability is more important to the client than how much money they recover from the lawsuit.

 Yet, a significant percentage of people in the country would agree with the first paragraph of this post instead of the second.
 I really believe that a big reason for this is the inferences people draw from what happens when something happens to someone famous.

-Why is it that every time something happens to a celebrity there is a lawyer ready and willing to file a lawsuit no matter how ridiculous the circumstances are?
+Why is it that every time something happens to a celebrity there is a lawyer ready and willing to sue no matter how ridiculous the circumstances are?
 I know exactly why.
 Lawyers enjoy the status and notoriety they get when they represent a celebrity.

-So, completing the circle I started, the general public sees that every celebrity death ends in a lawsuit as does every celebrity dispute.
-The public weighs the merits of these cases, finding that more often than not they are at best unsustainable and, at worst, ridiculous, and assumes this is a microcosm of all pending lawsuits.
+So, completing the circle I started, the public sees that every celebrity death ends in a lawsuit as does every celebrity dispute.
+The public weighs the merits of these cases, finding that more often than not they are, at best, unsustainable and, at worst, ridiculous, and assumes this is a microcosm of all pending lawsuits.

-This blog post was intended to comment on Eric Turkewitz’s blog post on Michael Jackson’s wrongful death medical malpractice lawsuit against the concert promoter of his comeback tour, apparently claiming vicarious liability for the malpractice of Jackson’s personal doctor.
+I intended this blog post to comment on Eric Turkewitz’s blog post on Michael Jackson’s wrongful death medical malpractice lawsuit against the concert promoter of his comeback tour, apparently claiming vicarious liability for the malpractice of Jackson’s personal doctor.
 But I got sidetracked by the larger issue that is more meaningful to our clients: the preconceived notion that jurors bring with them to the courthouse.
-I don’t like to prejudge lawsuits when I really don’t know much about the underlying claims.
-Too many rash judgments (“rush to judgment”, as we all say now) are made about lawsuits without all of the facts.
-That said… if my job were to assign Vegas odds (or London odds where it is probably legal to bet on this) on whether this case actually makes it past summary judgment, much less a jury assigning blame to the concert group – it would definitely be a long shot.
+I don’t like to prejudge lawsuits when I really know little about the underlying claims.
+Too many rash judgments (“rush to judgment”, as we all say now) are made about lawsuits without all the facts.
+That said… if my job were to assign Vegas odds (or London odds where it is probably legal to bet on this) on whether this case makes it past summary judgment, much less a jury assigning blame to the concert group – it would definitely be a long shot.

 - I Sued Someone Famous: one law firm puts a little too much emphasis on the resume of who they have sued